USS Kearsarge (CV-33): Construction and commissioning

 Kearsarge was one of the "long-hull" ships.
 She was laid down on 1 March 1944 at the New York Navy Yard, and was launched on 5 May 1945, sponsored by Mrs. Gwyneth Fitch (née Conger), wife of Admiral Aubrey W. Fitch, Deputy Chief of Naval Operations (Air).
 Kearsarge commissioned on 2 March 1946, with Captain Francis J. McKenna in command.

-KEARSARGE Original Hull Number (CV-12 Renamed to HORNET):

 The Chief of Naval Operations had ordered three Essex-class carriers on 10 May 1940 in anticipation of Congress passing the Two-Ocean Navy Act, although the ship that later became Hornet originally had the name Kearsarge with the hull number of CV-12.
 The contract to build her was awarded to Newport News Shipbuilding on 9 September 1940, and her keel was laid down on 3 August 1942.
 The seventh was sunk in the Battle of Santa Cruz on 26 October 1942, and the CV-12 hull was renamed Hornet shortly afterwards.